PreranaCheguru/easley-dunn-games/README.md

-## This is a sample site created to test the integration of Google Analytics with different Social Media platforms
+## This is a sample site created to improve the website's UI to generate more user traffic and enhance the effectiveness of GA4 analytics

 #### Sample website as a landing page: https://preranacheguru.github.io/easley-dunn-games/